shreya-sagar/smart-expense-tracker/README.md

-# 💸 Smart Expense Tracker (Multi-User SaaS) - IN PROGRESS
+# 💸 Smart Expense Tracker — IN PROGRESS 🚧

 A cloud-ready, containerized expense tracker built with Java, Spring Boot, PostgreSQL, and Redis.
 Designed to help users track incomes, expenses, budgets, and receive alerts with analytical reporting — all in a multi-user SaaS style.

 ---

+### 📌 Note
+_This is a **draft version** of the Smart Expense Tracker project.
+It outlines the intended architecture and features, but the implementation is still **in progress** and subject to change._

 ## ✨ Features